How much does a Nurse make in the United States?

 -

 Plans, directs, and evaluates the overall nursing care and functions in a particular nursing unit or during an assigned shift.
 Coordinates the activities of the unit and directs, organizes, and assigns work to the nursing staff.
 Assesses, monitors, and educates the nursing staff on patient care.
 Institutes emergency procedures as necessary.
-Requires a bachelor's degree.
+Requires a bachelor's degree in nursing.
 Requires Registered Nurse (RN).
-Requires Advanced Cardiac Life Support (ACLS).
-Typically reports to a supervisor or manager.
+Typically requires Advanced Cardiac Life Support (ACLS).
+Typically reports to a manager.
 Supervises a small group of para-professional staff in an organization characterized by highly transactional or repetitive processes.
 Contributes to the development of processes and procedures.
 Typically requires 3 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area under supervision.
-View Charge Nurse SalaryAlternate Job Titles:Patient Placement/Charge Nurse, Charge Nurse
+View Charge Nurse SalaryAlternate Job Titles:Patient Placement/Charge Nurse, Shift Charge Nurse, Charge Nurse

 -